zhangjiajie/PTP/README.md

     PTP.py:
-    Support values shown on the tree plot are the bootstrap support of all taxa under this node are form one species under the PTP model.
+    Support values shown on the tree plot are the bootstrap support of all taxa under this node form one species under the PTP model.
     Output will always be: a, d, e and f